 Round 2 of the PPP is now available.
 Check to see if you are eligible – second time PPP borrowers must have fewer than 300 employees and a reduction of at least 25% in top line sales during any calendar quarter of 2020 as compared with the same calendar quarter in 2019.
 Keep in mind this is top line sales (not net income or gross profit).
 Top line sales do not include sales tax.

-You should be using the tracker and know where you are.
-We have updated the tracker on our homepage.
-If you are following the 24-week period, you should be able to use only payroll expenses which will pretty much guarantee 100% forgiveness.
+We have updated the PPP tracker on our homepage.
+You should be able to use only payroll expenses which will pretty much guarantee 100% forgiveness.
 And you won’t have to worry about some of the changes being made that are making it especially tough to navigate which other expenses will end up qualifying.